How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 Fresh HTML rendered & cached with new price

-Result: pricing changes now propagate in under 2 seconds globally.
-Before the fix, the propagation window was unbounded — whatever the Full Route Cache held, users got.
+Pricing changes now propagate in under 2 seconds globally.
+Before the fix, the propagation window was unbounded.
+Whatever the Full Route Cache held, users got.

 <2spricing propagation (was 3+ hrs)